KDE/documentation-develop-kde-org/content/docs/plasma/theme/quickstart.md

 Inkscape, The GIMP, etc.).
 Depending on your prowess with such tools, a great looking Plasma theme can be created in under an hour.

-If you prefer video explaination, an alternative [video tutorial](https://www.youtube.com/playlist?list=PLX3_anRd8Mp7ibLDlSEJHNzSBaTslFp-x) is also available.
+If you prefer video explanation, an alternative
+[video tutorial](https://www.youtube.com/playlist?list=PLX3_anRd8Mp7ibLDlSEJHNzSBaTslFp-x) is also available.

 See also [Plasma Theme Details](../theme-details).